SH801/haselwimmer/TESTREADME.md

 the encrypted card key is deleted for security reasons.

 ### Decryption.java
 The 'Decryption' class handles decryption of the encrypted card key.

-Based on "Interoperable AES encryption with Java and JavaScript" https://github.com/mpetersen/aes-example
+- Based on "Interoperable AES encryption with Java and JavaScript": https://github.com/mpetersen/aes-example

 ### FallbackService.java